simoncblyth/opticks/notes/issues/ideas_on_random_alignment_in_new_workflow.rst

 * TODO: LOOK INTO THE TAIL BURNS, ARE THEY ACTUALLY DOING ANYTHING ?
 * TODO: investigate Geant4 process ordering to allow the stack enumeration to be translated into the stag.h enumeration

-* TODO: collect the stack tags and flat in G4 side using SEvt machinery (even prior to enumeration translation), so can script the array alignment comparison
+* DONE: collect the stack tags and flat in G4 side using SEvt machinery (even prior to enumeration translation), so can script the array alignment comparison

 ::